A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Conclusions and Future Directions

-In this paper, we developed a new PIC method for solving the Vlasov-Maxwell system.
-Using the Lorenz gauge condition, we expressed Maxwell's equations as a collection of wave equations for potentials, which are evolved on a co-located grid with a BDF wave solver.
-The equations of motion for the particles were also expressed in terms of these potentials as well as their spatial derivatives through the use of generalized momentum.
-We proved that the semi-discrete Lorenz gauge formulation considered in this work induces a corresponding semi-discrete equivalence between the Lorenz gauge condition and the continuity equation.
-Although this proof ignores errors due to dimensional splittings, our experimental results suggest that these effects are not significant.
-Additionally, the potential formulation naturally ensures that the involution $\nabla \cdot {\bf B}=0$.
 Inspired by integral equation methods, we developed new approaches for the evaluation of spatial derivatives appearing in the particle updates.
 The proposed methodologies enjoy rates of convergence identical to the wave solver used to evolve the potentials and naturally inherit the stability and geometric flexibility offered by the BDF wave solver.
 The equations of motion for the particles in this formulation comprise a non-separable Hamiltonian system, which was solved using a semi-implicit Euler update that applies a (linear) Taylor correction.
-We applied the new PIC method, which combines the BDF wave solver (and related methods for derivatives) with the new particle advance, to a range of classic test problems, such as the two-stream instability, electrostatic and electromagnetic heating tests, the Bennett equilibrium pinch, and the expanding particle beam.
-We find that the new method performs notably better than traditional PIC methods in critical test problems such as numerical heating and the expanding particle beam and is indistinguishable to traditional PIC for the remaining problems.
-In particular, it is worth noting that, at the cost of an explicit method, the new algorithm displays mesh-independent heating properties.
-This suggests that it may be possible to perform PIC simulations using coarser grids than what is typically permitted by existing explicit codes.
-For example, when the mesh spacing is approximately $2.5$ Debye lengths per cell, the new method heats less than one-tenth of a percent over 1000 angular plasma periods.
+The new PIC method, which combines the BDF wave solver (and related methods for derivatives) with the new particle advance, was applied to a range of classic test problems including a plasma sheath and particle beams.
+We found that the new method offers notable improvements over conventional explicit PIC methods in critical test problems such as numerical heating and sheath applications.
+In particular, it is worth noting that the new algorithm displays mesh-independent heating properties.
+The numerical results presented in this paper suggest that PIC simulations can be performed using coarser grids than what are typically permitted by existing explicit algorithms.
+For example, in the electromagnetic heating experiment, when $\lambda_D/\Delta x \approx 2.5$, the electron temperature for the new method increased $< 0.1\%$ over 1000 angular plasma periods.
+Additionally, the results of the new method showed minimal sensitivity to the number of particles used per cell, which indicates that fewer simulation particles are required.
+The exploration of these qualities and their effect on the overall efficiency of the new method are also of interest to us.